 Everything you need to know about Docker is that it has created a modern approach to hosting applications and user services in the cloud by introducing portable containers for applications.

-Portability means no dependency on a specific cloud infrastructure (vendor lock-in), simple migration of applications between the clouds, simple deployment, reduced support and maintenance costs.
+Portability means no dependency on a specific cloud infrastructure (vendor lock-in), simple migration of applications between the cloud vendors, simple deployment, reduced support and maintenance costs.
 With a containerized portable application, you can focus on increasing application performance, availability, and other essential application features.

 But all this would be hard to imagine without Rancher.
 Imagine that you are deploying an application in Docker in the cloud.
 The infrastructure is portable, and utility services such as failover load balancers and other solutions are not.
 Therefore, if you need to emigrate to another cloud where this functionality is different, some problems can arise.

-The new version 2.0 is already with us and you can trial it.
-On the official website, you’ll find everything you may need while testing the latest version.
+The new Rancher version 2.0 is already with us and you can trial it.
+On the official website, you’ll find everything you might need while testing the latest version.

 Here is a step-by-step guide for deployment: https://rancher.com/quick-start/.